martinkearn/Content/Blogs/Test.md

   - Testing
 ---

-.This article is just for testing purposes
+This article is just for testing purposes

 ## Here is a H2 to make sure HTML parsing is working
 - And